 Through the brave act of self-awareness and the radical act of self-compassion, your fears can become an opportunity to expand the possibilities for how you might allow yourself to maneuver through the unknown territory of labor.
 They can become a lens into to your inner world, and help you dismantle old stories that no longer serve you.
 Fears can help you tune into your inner resilience if you have the courage to look them in the eye.

-Nikki is one of the co-owners of Birthing from Within International, as well as a training facilitator for Birthing from Within and Birth Story Listening.
+Nikki is one of the co-owners of Birthing from Within International, as well as a training facilitator for Birthing from Within.
 She brings compassionate childbirth preparation and loving postpartum support to families in San Antonio, TX, where she lives with her husband and three young children.